Exceptions¶

 the reason phrase of the status code will be used.

-detail: The detail information of the error, it can be used to
+detail: The detailed information of the error, you can use it to

-provided addition information such as custom error code, documentation
+provide the addition information such as custom error code,

-headers: A dict of headers used in error response.
+headers: A dict of headers used in the error response.

 """